Connectionism: The neural network winter

+The second wave

+The second wave begun in the early 1980s.
+Some key publications included (John Hopfield, 1982) which popularized Hopfield networks, the 1986 paper that popularized backpropagation, and the 1987 two-volume book about the Parallel Distributed Processing (PDP) by James L. McClelland, David E. Rumelhart et al., which has introduced a couple of improvements to the simple perceptron idea, such as intermediate processors (known as "hidden layers" now) alongside input and output units and using sigmoid activation function instead of the old 'all-or-nothing' function.

+Hopfield approached the field from the perspective of statistical mechanics, providing some early forms of mathematical rigor that increased the perceived respectability of the field.
+Another important series of publications proved that neural networks are universal function approximators, which also provided some mathematical respectability.

+Some early popular demonstration projects appeared during this time.
+NETtalk (1987) learned to pronounce written English.
+It achieved popular success, appearing on the Today show.
+TD-Gammon (1992) reached top human level in backgammon.

 Connectionism vs. computationalism debate

 As connectionism became increasingly popular in the late 1980s, some researchers (including Jerry Fodor, Steven Pinker and others) reacted against it.
 They argued that connectionism, as then developing, threatened to obliterate what they saw as the progress being made in the fields of cognitive science and psychology by the classical approach of computationalism.
 Computationalism is a specific form of cognitivism that argues that mental activity is computational, that is, that the mind operates by performing purely formal operations on symbols, like a Turing machine.
 Some researchers argued that the trend in connectionism represented a reversion toward associationism and the abandonment of the idea of a language of thought, something they saw as mistaken.
 In contrast, those very tendencies made connectionism attractive for other researchers.

 Connectionism and computationalism need not be at odds, but the debate in the late 1980s and early 1990s led to opposition between the two approaches.
 Throughout the debate, some researchers have argued that connectionism and computationalism are fully compatible, though full consensus on this issue has not been reached.
 Differences between the two approaches include the following: